Mparaiso/mpm.form/README.md

         .add('reset', 'reset', {attributes: {value: 'reset'}})
         .add('create', 'submit', {attributes: {value: 'create'}, validators: validation.Required()});

-    //to render the fields as HTML , just call : postForm.toHTML();
+Render the fields as HTML , just call formBuilder.toHTML()

-    //to get all the fields configurations and values ,
+    postForm.toHTML();

-    //and support your own templating engine
+Get all form datas ,for your own templating engine , view helpers , ... :
-    //get all datas with :

     postForm.toJSON();
-    // you can then write your own helpers to render the form

-    //we want our form to have initial datas and bind a model
-    //(from the a database for instance ) var model = new ModelFromDB({content:'some content',title:"some title"});
+Add initial form data to the formBuidlder (from the a database for instance ):

+    var model = new ModelFromDB({content:'some content',title:"some title"});
     postForm.setModel(model);

-    //we want to bind our form to the body of a post request
+We want to bind our form to the body of a post request

-    //with express framework , one would write : if(request.method==="POST"){
+with expressjs , one would write :

+    if(request.method==="POST"){
     	postForm.bind(request.body);
-    	//postForm now contains request.body datas
-    	//our model (model) has been modified too
     }

+postForm now contains request.body datas, the model has been modified too

-    //let's validate the form
+validate the form :

-    postForm.validate(function(error,result){
+    postForm.validate(function(error,isValid){
 		...
     });

-    ///result will be true if the form is valid
+isValid  will be true if the form is valid

-    ///to get form errors
+Get form errors :

     postForm.getErrors();

-    //will yield an array of Error objects
-    ///if the form is valid ,we can save the model to the db model.save(callback)
+will yield an array of Error objects if the form is valid ,we can save the model to the db

+    model.save(callback)

 ```